NihanaNzr/BlogApp/README.md

 BlogApp is a Django-based blog application where users can create, edit, and delete blog posts.
 It supports user authentication, rich text formatting, and an intuitive UI for seamless blogging.
 ## &nbsp;Features

--Create, Read, Update, and Delete (CRUD) operations for blog posts.
+- Create, Read, Update, and Delete (CRUD) operations for blog posts.
--User Authentication (Register, Login, Logout).
+- User Authentication (Register, Login, Logout).
--Rich Text Editor for blog content.
+- Rich Text Editor for blog content.
--List &amp; Detail View of blog posts.
+- List &amp; Detail View of blog posts.
--Author-based post management (Only authors can edit/delete their own posts).
+- Author-based post management (Only authors can edit/delete their own posts).
--Mobile-Responsive UI with Bootstrap 5.
+- Mobile-Responsive UI with Bootstrap 5.

 ## &nbsp;Installation Guide